Job Details for 1922 - Weatherization Program Coordinator

 The list of duties and responsibilities is illustrative only, and is not a comprehensive listing of all the duties and responsibilities performed by positions in this class.

-• Supervises the work of subordinate personnel engaged in weatherization work including but not limited to energy audits, quality control inspections, weatherization assessments, in-process and final inspections
+• Acts as a lead worker to subordinate personnel engaged in weatherization work including but not limited to energy audits, quality control inspections, weatherization assessments, in-process and final inspections

-• Develops, organizes and coordinates the implementation of established goals, objectives, plans, and daily activities of the Weatherization Program
+• Organizes and coordinates the implementation of established goals, objectives, plans, and daily activities of the Weatherization Program

 • Monitors, researches, and participates in activities that will promote these programs/projects